Danny Kanell: Professional career

-Kanell was drafted by the New York Giants in the fourth round (135th overall) in the 1996 NFL Draft.
+Kanell was drafted by the New York Giants in the fourth round (135th overall) in the 1996 NFL draft.
 He made his NFL debut later that season.
 The next season in New York, Kanell became the starter and played the last ten games of the 1997 season, leading the Giants to the NFC Eastern Division title.
 In those ten games he threw for 1,740 yards with eleven touchdowns and nine interceptions.
 The Giants played in the playoffs against the Minnesota Vikings but lost 23–22.
 Kanell went 13/32 with 199 yards and one touchdown in that game.
 The following year, Kanell started all ten games he played in while throwing for 1,303 yards, eleven touchdowns and ten interceptions.
 With a record of 3–7 at that point, the Giants benched Kanell in favor of Kent Graham, who led the Giants to a 5–1 record down the stretch and an 8–8 finish.
 At the end of the season the Giants signed Kerry Collins from the New Orleans Saints and cut Kanell to make enough salary cap room to pay Collins' salary.

-In the off season Kanell found a home with the Atlanta Falcons as a backup to their oft injured starting quarterback Chris Chandler.
+In the off season Kanell found a home with the Atlanta Falcons as a backup to their often injured starting quarterback Chris Chandler.
 He played in Atlanta for two years, starting two games and playing in eight.
 As a Falcon he completed 99 of 200 attempted passes for a total of 1,117 yards, six touchdowns and nine interceptions.
 At the end of the 2000 season he was cut by the Falcons and did not sign with another team.

 A year later, Kanell signed with the New York Dragons of the Arena Football League for the 2002 season, appearing in four games in Aaron Garcia's absence.
 Following that, he was signed during training camp by the Denver Broncos.
 He made the roster as the third-string quarterback in Denver but was let go shortly through the season.
 Seven games into the season, starting quarterback Jake Plummer and backup quarterback Steve Beuerlein suffered foot and hand injuries, respectively.
 Kanell was recalled to the Broncos and started two games until Beuerlein and Plummer returned.
 He threw two touchdowns and five interceptions on 103 pass attempts.
 Kanell remained with the Broncos for one more year as the backup to Plummer.
 He never played, as Plummer became the first Broncos quarterback in franchise history to take every offensive snap.
 After the 2004 season, he was cut by the Broncos and was not picked up by another NFL team.